raspberrychris/3dprintersking/content/posts/voxelab-aquila-3d-printer-fully-metal-frame-diy-fdm-3d-printer-kit-with-removable-carborundum-glass-platform.md

 ⭐⭐⭐⭐

 The [**Voxelab Aquila 3D Printer**](https://www.amazon.com/gp/product/B08KZDQVVM/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B08KZDQVVM&linkId=43ce6f670281deb1ec293f8903aa52f0) makes a great beginners 3D printer, but how does it compare with other 3D printers at this price point?
-We think the Voxelab Aquila 3D Printer is a great 3D Printer for those who have experience
+We think the Voxelab Aquila 3D Printer is a great 3D Printer for those who have experience of 3D Printing.
+It can make a good 3D printer for beginners but we believe at this price point there are other slightly better 3D Printers that are very popular.

 [**Click here to check out the Voxelab Aquila 3D Printer on Amazon.com…**](https://www.amazon.com/gp/product/B08KZDQVVM/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B08KZDQVVM&linkId=43ce6f670281deb1ec293f8903aa52f0)